-These vines produce a Cabernet Sauvignon with significant power and structure, reaffirmed by tight, fine tannins that require a few years of aging to allow them to open up beautifully.
-The resulting wine expresses itself through red fruit and spicy notes and precision in terms of length and 'mouth feel'.
+These vines produce a Cabernet Sauvignon with significant power and structure, reaffirmed by ripe and smooth tannins that require a few years of aging to allow them to open up beautifully.
+Demi-Lune is characterised by notes of ripe red fruit, spice and a deliciously long finish.